-Another worth-mentioning benefit is community support – the number of Next JS contributors grows with its popularity which means that there are a lot of ready-to-go solutions to issues that developers may encounter during the development process.
+And please remember about the community support – the number of Next JS contributors grows with its popularity which means that there are a lot of ready-to-go solutions to issues that developers may encounter during the development process.

 Who uses Next JS?

 Next JS is a great idea for many types of websites and applications, but there are some cases when it really shines and makes full use of its features.
 Generally speaking, Next JS is a perfect choice when SSR becomes more important than SSG.

 - Content is being frequently updated or needs to be always up-to-date